Confession time: I haven’t always known what I was doing or even what I was supposed to be doing when it came to stacking and decorating a layer cake.

 DECIDE BEFOREHAND HOW MUCH OF FROSTING YOU GOING TO ADD BETWEEN LAYERS.

 One cup of frosting is my go-to amount for an 8-in cake.
 It’s wise to use less on that 6-in cake.
 You can either spread or pipe the frosting onto the cake.
 I like to use a piping bag, so I know I am getting even amounts of frosting between the layers.

 WHAT YOU’LL NEED TO MAKE A LAYER CAKE

 - CAKE CUTTER or SERRATED KNIFE: To level off the cakes.

 - PARCHMENT PAPER: I like to line the edges of a cake platter with four parchment paper strips to keep the platter clean.

-- CAKE TURNTABLE: this makes the process easier, but it’s not indispensable.
-If you have a cake stand that you can easily turn as you work, all it really takes is patience.
+- CAKE TURNTABLE: This makes the process easier, but it’s not indispensable.
+If you have a cake stand that you can easily turn as you work, that could work too; all it really takes is patience.

-CARDBOARD CAKE ROUND: it easy to transport the cake, but they’re optional.
+- CARDBOARD CAKE ROUND: It is easy to transport or move the cake if you assemble it on cardboard, but they’re optional.

 - PIPING BAG: I use them to pipe the frosting onto the cake.

 - ICING SMOOTHER: Also known as a cake scraper is a must-have.
 A cake scraper is a tool used to smooth out the sides of the cake.

 - ICING SPATULAS: Ideally, one straight and one offset.
 The straight spatula is used for the sides of the cake, and the offset spatula for the center and top of the cake.